-Our nominating and corporate governance committee will consider stockholder recommendations of director candidates, so long as they comply with applicable laws and our amended and restated bylaws, which procedures are summarized below, and will review the qualifications of any such candidate in accordance with the criteria described in the preceding paragraphs.
+Our nominating and corporate governance committee will consider stockholder recommendations of director candidates and will review the qualifications of any such candidate in accordance with the criteria described in the preceding paragraphs.
 Stockholders who wish to recommend individuals for consideration by our nominating and corporate governance committee to become nominees for election to our board of directors should do so by delivering a written recommendation to our Secretary at 499 Hamilton Ave, Palo Alto, CA 94301 at least 120 days prior to the anniversary date of the mailing of our proxy statement for the last annual meeting of stockholders.

+Stockholders may nominate directors by submitting names and other information required by applicable law and our amended and restated bylaws.
 Each submission must include, among other things, the name, age, business address and residence address of the proposed candidate, the principal occupation or employment of the proposed candidate, details of the proposed candidate's ownership of MongoDB's common stock, a description of the proposed candidate's business experience for at least the last five years, and a description of the proposed candidate's qualifications as a director.
 Any such submission must be accompanied by the written consent of the proposed candidate to be named as a nominee and to serve as a director if elected.
+If you wish to nominate a director that you do not desire to be included in next year's proxy materials, in accordance with our bylaws, you must do so between February 25, 2025 and March 27, 2025; provided that if the date of that annual meeting of stockholders is earlier than May 26, 2025 or later than July 25, 2025, you must give the required notice not earlier than the 120th day prior to the meeting date and not later than the 90th day prior to the meeting date or, if later, the 10th day following the day on which public disclosure of that meeting date is first made.